Introduction to CSS Border Style

 }

 Once the CSS file is coded and saved, we will move on to the HTML coding part.
 First of all, we will call the style sheet.
-Then we will make use of the elements and classes that we have styled in the CSS file, to see the output.
+Then we will use the elements and classes styled in the CSS file to see the output.

 The HTML code should look similar to this: